 Information for Parties without Attorneys If you will be participating in a mediation without an attorney, please be aware that, while the mediator will do his or her best to ensure a civil and full discussion of the issues, s/he cannot give legal advice to anyone participating in the conference.

 The Rules Implementing Statewide Mediated Settlement Conferences in Superior Court Civil Actions (MSC Rules) were first adopted by the Supreme Court in 1991, pursuant to N.C.
 Gen. Stat. § 7A-38.1.
 The Rules provide a framework for expediting settlement of superior court civil actions.
-The MSC Rules revisions are effective April 1, 2014.
+The MSC Rules were amended on August 25, 2021, with an effective date of October 1, 2021.

 Forms for Mediated Settlement Conferences